MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/scalable-customization-design/auto-numbering-example.md

 With the scalability implications in mind, if there's other complex processing in the account creation process, an alternative would be to move the auto number generation to a post create process, which still ensures a consistent update process.
 The benefit would be that it reduces the length of time within the transaction that the auto number record lock is held as the lock is only taken towards the end of the process.
 If the auto numbering table is the most highly contested resource and this approach is taken for all processes accessing it, this reduces the amount of contention overall.

-The tradeoff here would be the need to perform an additional update to account, while reducing the overall length of time blocking waiting for the auto numbering record.
+The tradeoff here would be the need to perform an another update to account, while reducing the overall length of time blocking waiting for the auto numbering record.

 ![move the auto number generation to a post create process.](media/autonumber-approach-3-b.png)